rick-sanchez666/rick-sanchez666/README.md

-- 👋 Hi, I’m @rick-sanchez666
+- 👋 Hi, I’m Sai Deep Konduri
 - 👀 I’m interested in devloping web applications
-- 🌱 I’m currently learning Java and Databases
+- 🌱 I’m currently learning spring boot and microservices
 - 💞️ I’m looking to collaborate on any product development
 - 📫 How to reach me ... kondurisaideep@gmail.com
 - 📍  Currently located at Maryville, MO